-Besides hitting up the bars and clubs, you can find plenty of gays hanging out at a couple of beaches in Barcelona.
-The biggest gay beach in Barcelona is called Platja de la Mar Bella.
-Its located at the far left of the beaches (facing the sea) closest to metro stop Poblenou (line 4).
+Platja de la Mar Bella – the biggest gay beach in Barcelona is located at the far left of the beaches (facing the sea) closest to metro stop Poblenou (line 4).
 Lots of local and foreign hotties come here during the warmer months and there are a number of beachside bars and restaurants to enjoy nearby, most notably El Chiringuito BeGay.
 There's also a nudist area, affectionately nicknamed “the sausage pit”.

-Also, situated in the neighborhood known as Barceloneta, the Sant Miquel beach is not only the first of the city’s 10 beaches, it is also officially a gay beach in Barcelona.
+Sant Miquel – also, situated in the neighborhood known as Barceloneta, the is not only the first of the city’s 10 beaches, it is also officially a gay beach in Barcelona.
 At the foot of the W Hotel, you have one of the best views of the Barcelona coast and a great vibe, which you can enjoy while sipping a cocktail.
 However, as both the Sant Miquel beach and its neighbor, the Barceloneta beach, are located nearest to the city center, they are often packed with people.
 Despite this, there's a nudist zone here too.

 Gay Events in Barcelona

-Each June Barcelona holds its gay pride where some 300,000 people attend.
-Barcelona is probably more well-known for Circuit, one of the most famous gay events of its kind each August.
+Circuit – one of the most famous of its kind each August.
 With more than 70,000 gays from around the world attending the 10-day event full of parties, it’s a must-attend for anyone really into the circuit party scene.
-New Years in Barcelona is also quite popular for gays and you can also attend the Matinee Easter Weekend party, the Barcelona International Gay & Lesbian film Festival (for a more cultured experience) or plan a visit to Barcelona on the Atlantis Mediterranean cruise that ports here each summer.
+The water park party is iconic.

 Day Trips from Barcelona

 Sitges – one of the most popular gay destinations in Spain and just 40km south of Barcelona.
 You can easily take the Rodalies regional train here for a day trip or overnight visit.
 Sitges is a beautiful beach destination with the classic white painted buildings and blue shutters framing the windows.
 The town is well known for being a popular gay-friendly destination and the restaurant and bar scene reflect this.
 They love a good excuse for a party in Sitges – if you do too, plan your trip around Pride, Bear Pride, Carnaval, Festa Major de Sitges or Sitges Film Festival (to take part in its rather awesome zombie walk).
 Book tour →

 Girona – located 100 kilometers northeast and by train takes about an hour and half to reach.
 Girona is one of the more prominent cities in Catalonia and has famous sites in the well preserved old town like the Girona Cathedral, the city wall, the Church of Sant Feliu, Plaça de la Independència, and remnants of Jewish history before their expulsion from Spain.
 Book tour →

 Figueres – located in the same direction as Girona, but another 40 kilometers farther.
 It’s a two-hour train ride from the city.
 It’s most famous as the birthplace of painter Salvador Dalí and might be worth an overnight visit if you have the time.
 The museum he designed called Teatre-Museu Gala Salvador Dalí is here and holds the largest collection of Dalí’s completely unique and odd works – even the building is as surreal as the artist himself.

 Montserrat – a beautiful mountain monastery located one hour northwest of Barcelona renowned for its unique rock formations.
 You can reach the mountain by a scenic train route and then take a funicular up to the top.
 It’s considered one of the most important and significant sites in all of Catalonia.
 Book tour →